mdssjc/mdssjc/README.md

 I'm Marcelo dos Santos.

 I'm applications craftsman in Java, TypeScript, Python, Lisp, Dart, and Rust, with interests in PLT (Programming Language Theory) and Creative Coding.
-I'm currently working on developing web applications and microservices in Java (Spring Boot) and TypeScript (Angular); and mobile applications in Dart (Flutter) for personal projects.
+I'm currently working on developing web applications and microservices in Java (Spring Boot) and TypeScript (Angular); and mobile applications in Dart (Flutter) and toys applications in Rust for personal projects.

 - 📘 Studies: PLT, Creative Coding, Computing, and Mathematics
 - ☕ Mainstream: